metagov/gateway/README.md

 Currently, this repo is mostly a placeholder for documentation related to speccing out early prototypes of the toolset.
 It is intended to facilitate and serve as a site for collaboration with developers interested in contributing to the project.

+To get a sense of what is going on, take a look at the diagram below.

+![The life cycle of governance][https://github.com/thelastjosh/metagov-prototype/blob/master/Stages%20of%20governance.jpg "Life cycle of governance"]

+Roughly, we are implementing the agreement engine, which doubles as a constitution-maker.

 ## Development roadmap
 Use the roadmap to figure out what needs doing.
 Note that the roadmap is constantly evolving (after all, this is a research project!).
 The most update to date version of the roadmap can be found [here](https://docs.google.com/document/d/1QDq89dogQb-K2jdDV5QL4Lqi8yehE3aiXzwVG8D24rY/edit#).

-To get a sense of what is going on, take a look at the diagram below.

-![The life cycle of governance][lifecycle]
-[lifecycle]: https://github.com/thelastjosh/metagov-prototype/blob/master/Stages%20of%20governance.jpg "Life cycle of governance"
-Roughly, we are implementing the agreement engine, which doubles as a constitution-maker.

 ### Metagov v0.1: spreadsheet for governance designers and metagovernance designers
 A wiki-style Google spreadsheet.
 See metagov.org/govlist.